The Conversations Clinicians Avoid — and Why They Matter

 6 Distinct Population CEUs Available

-This four-part fall book club invites clinicians into a thoughtful exploration of Unmasking Autism by Devon Price — a powerful and paradigm-shifting examination of autism, identity, masking, and liberation.
+This four-part fall book club invites helping professionals into a thoughtful exploration of Unmasking Autism — a book that has been regarded as a powerful and paradigm-shifting examination of autism, identity, masking, and liberation.

 Whether you read every chapter, skim sections, or mostly come to listen and reflect, there is no "right" way to participate here.